nicholasrobertm/RubyCore/README.md

 Create a mod using RubyCore is easy
 ===================================

-Check out `src/resources/mod/mod_example.rb` for an example of how to do various mod-related things in Ruby.
+Check out `src/resources/examples` or https://gitlab.com/nicholasrobertm/gems for some example mod / plugin implementations.

 JRuby (the interpreter that executes the Ruby Code) automatically converts things like Objects and function names to a Ruby happy format.

 Example of a block in Ruby:
 @ruby_block = Block.new(AbstractBlock::Properties.create(Material::ROCK).hardness_and_resistance(3, 10).harvest_level(2))

+Additionally this project uses Mojmaps and has a class for generating ruby versions of the mappings which then are modified and included in `src/main/resources/rubycore/forge/mappings`

 ---
 FAQ
 ===

-What type of mods can I create?
+What type of mods / plugins can I create?
 ===============================

 You can access all Java, Minecraft, and Forge APIs using Ruby, so you can create whatever you'd like!
-This project will have some helper classes that wrap the Forge APIs (see what's under 'resources/production' ) so check those out as well.
+This project will have some helper classes that wrap the Forge APIs (see what's under the 'rubycore' folder in `src/main/resources`) so check those out as well.

 Fabric / Sponge / Spigot support?
 =================================

-Currently, there are no plans to support platforms other than Forge.
+I am currently working toward porting the bare minimum 'loader' portion to be generic.
+This will allow implementation of any API.

+Wrapper classes are currently only being written with Forge in mind, if you'd like to contribute Fabric or Spigot supported wrapper classes, feel free to create a Merge request!

 Can I use gems?
 ===============